Sidwell Street, Exeter

-Our home was literally falling part.
-The floor of each room was concave, the windows didn’t fit in their frames and the door of my bedroom once fell off in my hands, I used to lift it into place every night.
+Our student digs were literally falling part.
+The floors of each room were concave, the windows didn’t fit in their frames and the door of my bedroom once fell off in my hands.
+I used to lift it into place every night because I don’t think Mr Ketn sent anyone round to fix it.
 It was the oldest part of Sidwell Street, I think it used to be a farm building (but I could be making that up, can’t really remember).

-I’d wash my clothes at the launderette, go to the pub on the corner, buy my tobacco and cheap wine from Alldays and stuff my face with KFC and Dominoes pizza because they were all on the doorstep.
+I’d wash my clothes at the launderette, go to the pub on the corner, buy tobacco and cheap wine from Alldays and stuff my face with KFC and Dominoes pizza because they were all on the doorstep.
 So yeah, Sidwell Street and I know each other well.

 A couple of months ago I saw a post on Facebook asking for local artists who were interested in an opportunity to display their work.
 More and more vacant shops have been appearing up that end of town, so it started to look not just a bit shabby, but really run down.
-Then along came Adam who could see the potential for something a bit different.
+Then along came Adam who could see the potential for something different.
 He works at Eat the Bird, a restaurant sandwiched between empty shops.
-From what I understand he contacted the owners of the buildings who agreed to letting people like me display their stuff free of charge.
+From what I understand he contacted the owners of the buildings who agreed to let people like me display their art free of charge.
 I thought it was a marvellous idea so I got in touch.

-The night before, the boys helped to put together the Ikea bits and we got going with some spray paint (it was so much fun, I think I might become a Grafitti artist next… ).
+The night before, the boys helped to put together the Ikea bits and we got going with the spray paint (it was so much fun, I think I might become a Grafitti artist next… ).
 My budget was small, I spent £17 on the Ikea bits and about the same on the paint and tape that was needed.

 Then I packed up all my crochet samples and spare blankets.
-I thought I was taking way too much but actually ended up using it all.
+I thought I was taking way too much but actually ended up displaying it all.
 Most of it is probably being permanently sacrificed to the Crochet Gods, I don’t think it’ll survive four months in a shop window.
 It’s unlikely to come out looking exactly like when it went in.
 It’s a sacrifice worth making, no?
 I can just crochet it all again if I want to!
 I just hope people see it now.

 Social distancing and the closure of the shops and restaurants that were still thriving means that the foot fall will have dramatically decreased.
 That’s OK.
 Even if some people don’t get to see it, at least I can say I have achieved a major thing in my crafting career.
 I’m dead proud and hopefully those that do see it will be cheered by the sight of lots of colourful woolly bits.
-I’ve got crochet on the high street, that’s awesome!
+I’ve got crochet on the high street, and that’s completely awesome!

 It’s there until July.
 There are also other shop windows with artist’s work on display so if it is at all possible, perhaps on a quiet day, go and check it out.